 The appellate court held that “a proceeding seeking an order or judgment imposing a refund or surcharge against a fiduciary or a fiduciary’s agent, individually, and the immediate return of money to a trust, probate, or guardianship estate as a result of a breach of fiduciary duty (charging excessive fees) is tantamount to a judgment for damages, requiring personal service on the fiduciary as an individual, and not in any representative capacity.”

-Because the fiduciary was not served individually with formal notice of the surcharge petition for review of fees, and did not waive in writing her right to receive such notice, personal jurisdiction over Kozinski in her individual capacity was not properly obtained in the Florida probate.
+Because Kozinski was not served individually with formal notice of the petition for review of fees, and did not waive in writing her right to receive such notice, personal jurisdiction over Kozinski in her individual capacity was not properly obtained.
 The trial court’s order denying Kozinski’s motion to dismiss was reversed without prejudice.